 Affected employees may receive partial unemployment insurance benefits while working reduced hours.
 An employer can maintain morale, productivity and flexibility in the workplace by participating in the Shared Work Program.
-For more information about the program, contact the Coordinator.

 Apprenticeship Programs

 Apprenticeship programs are located in the Minnesota Department of Labor and Industry.
 Apprenticeship Minnesota helps employers develop and register apprenticeship programs and promote workforce diversity through outreach and education.
 Minnesota's apprenticeship program allows employers to design their own apprenticeship program that provides apprentices with specific skills, training and job-related instruction tailored to the company's needs.